 *2D/5D: Use when anticipating a meaty on wakeup or a in response to a highly telegraphed attack.
 Due to the harsh damage scaling after using shield you should follow up with a combo ending with a knockdown.
 Remember to use 214B/214C afterwards to support your okizeme.

-*Her backdash can be used to evade some stuff, but is generally fairly slow.
-When trying to back out, jump back -> air dash backwards ->2A+B should create some distance.
+*Her backdash can be used to evade some stuff, but is generally pretty bad as it has long recovery.
+When trying to back out, jump back -> air dash backwards ->2A+B should create a lot of distance quickly.